About Work Experience Contact

 Visual weight for action-required statuses

 Subtle colour coding for statuses requiring action.
-Text labels retained — colour additive.
+Text labels retained.
+Colour additive, not replacing.

 Feedback